RinaSatsu/etch-a-sketch/README.md

 If you encounter any issues while using the Etch-A-Sketch Web App or have suggestions for improvements, please open an issue on the GitHub repository.
 Your feedback is valuable and will help make this app even better.

 ### Credits
-This project was created with passion by  Maryna Snihurska (aka RinaSatsu).
+This project was created with passion by  Maryna Snihurska.
 Special thanks to The Odin Project for their idea of this project.

 Enjoy sketching and drawing with the Etch-A-Sketch Web App!